spyton01/2ndQuater/README.md

-# Updated Quiz Bowl Game
+# Updated Quiz Bowl PATCH 3.0

 This Python quiz game for testing your knowledge in University junior level topics.
 Follow the instructions below to play the game.